REFFIX-BR/LiaCore/replit.md

 ### Monitor de Atendimento - Real-Time Supervision Dashboard

 The Monitor de Atendimento (Service Monitor) is the real-time supervision center where supervisors track all active conversations.
-It provides comprehensive visibility into AI and human interactions through a **4-state view mode system** and multi-tab interface.
+It provides comprehensive visibility into AI and human interactions through a **5-state view mode system**.

-#### View Mode System (4 Estados)
+#### View Mode System (5 Estados)

-The Monitor features a primary view mode selector that filters the entire conversation list before applying tab/department filters:
+The Monitor features a primary view mode selector that controls all conversation filtering:

 **🌐 Todas (All Conversations - Default)**
-- Shows all active and resolved conversations without mode-specific filtering
+- Shows all active and resolved conversations
-- Tabs work with original logic (e.g., "Todas" tab excludes transfer queue)
+- Excludes only the transfer queue (conversations waiting for assignment)
 - **Use Case**: Complete overview of all system activity

 **🤖 IA Atendendo (AI Handling)**